Kong/docs.konghq.com/app/gateway/2.8.x/reference/loadbalancing.md

 __Exception__: When a DNS record has `ttl=0`, the hostname will be added as a single target, with the specified weight.
-Upon every proxied request to this target it will query the nameserver again.
+Upon every proxied request to this target it will query the name server again.

 ### Balancing algorithms